Jonathan-Kayumbo/Alten_challenge/customer/README.md

+This will create a portainer as a service and from GUI , i can control the status of other microservies setup ../vehicles

 # Usage

 This setup comes up with the [Traefik](https://github.com/containous/traefik) v2.2.8 reverse proxy to access the Portainer instance via a virtual host, has support for SSL certificates using Let's Encrypt and automatic redirection from http to https.